Kaito Kuroba

 Kaito Kuroba (黒羽 快斗, Kuroba Kaito), the true identity of the gentleman thief Kaito Kid (怪盗キッド, Kaitō Kiddo), is a fictional character and the main protagonist of the Magic Kaito manga series created by Gosho Aoyama.
-His father Toichi Kuroba was the original Kaito Kid before being killed by an unknown organization, while his mother was a former phantom thief known as the Phantom Lady.
+His father Toichi Kuroba was the original Kaito Kid before being killed by an unknown organization, while his mother Chikage Kuroba was a former phantom thief known as the Phantom Lady.
 Kaito Kuroba then takes on the role of Kid after learning the organization is after a gemstone called Pandora and decides to find and destroy it.

+The Magic Kaito manga has been published in Shogakukan's Weekly Shōnen Sunday magazine infrequently since June 1987.
+It was also adapted into a 12-episode anime by TMS Entertainment, which aired from 2010 to 2012.
+Moreover, a 24-episode anime series titled Magic Kaito 1412 was created by A-1 Pictures and broadcast from 2014 to 2015.

 Kaito Kuroba has also made significant appearances in Aoyama's Case Closed series.
-His strong resemblance to the protagonist of this series, Shinichi Kudo, allows Kaito to impersonate him without a mask.
-He is also voiced by the same voice actors as Shinichi.
-When Case Closed was localized into English, Viz Media chose the rōmaji Kaito Kid for the manga, while in the anime, Funimation Entertainment refer to him as Phantom Thief Kid, and Discotek Media and Macias Group refer to him as Kid the Phantom Thief.
+He is a rival to the series' main protagonist, Shinichi Kudo, though they are allies on some occasions.
+However, his appearances mostly don't affect the main story plot of the series.
+His strong resemblance to Shinichi allows Kaito to impersonate him without a mask.
+He is also voiced by the same voice actors as Shinichi in Japanese and English.
+When Case Closed was localized into English, Viz Media chose the rōmaji Kaito Kid for the manga, while in the anime, the English dub produced by Funimation Entertainment refer to him as Phantom Thief Kid, while the dubs produced by Discotek Media and Macias Group refer to him as Kid the Phantom Thief.
 Shogakukan Asia also chose to use Kaito Kid.